sophiekoonin/localghost/content/posts/2020-05-03-csp/index.md

 ---
 title: "Defending yourself against cross-site scripting attacks with Content-Security-Policy"
 date: '2020-05-03'
-draft: true
 tags: ['security']
-summary: "A guide to the HTTP Content-Security-Policy header, what it does, how to use it, and how it protects us from cross-site scripting vulnerabilities."
+summary: "A guide to the cross-site scripting (XSS) attacks and the HTTP Content-Security-Policy header, what it does, how to use it, and how it protects us."
 ---

-I spent an entire day last week wrestling with a PDF-rendering library in React which was refusing to work in production.
-Locally it ran just fine, but as soon as we built our app in production mode, it wasn't doing anything.
-Looking at the console, the errors it was spitting out made my heart sink.
-I'd seen these before.

-{{< img src="*/eval-error.png" caption="The dreaded console error" alt="Console error: Refused to evaluate a string as JavaScript because 'unsafe-eval' is not an allowed source of script in the following Content Security Policy directive: script-src 'self'." >}}

-This was an error caused by our  `Content-Security-Policy`  (CSP) header, telling our browser that something in the library should be blocked - specifically, an `eval()` function within one of the dependencies of our PDF-rendering library.
-I did what any self-respecting developer would do and complained at anyone who would listen - okay, I posted on Twitter - and then discovered that a lot of other developers weren't aware of what CSP was or what it was for.
-So I thought I'd write a post about it.

 <!-- omit in toc -->